 '''

 setup:

-- !Alpine v3.3
+- !Ubuntu xenial

 - !GemInstall [rake]

 '''

 We will update gem to the latest version (unless specified not to) for installing gems.
 The ruby-dev headers are installed for the time of the build too and are removed when installation is finished.